lambnathan/compgraphics_final_project/README.txt

 There is no input configuration file that the program reads.

+Bugs: Flying is bit wonky.

 Distribution of responsibilities:
 Nathan - Set up github repo, found and loaded the skybox and all the models, positioned models, animated propeller, documentation
-Eric - Did day/night lighting cycle,
-Alex - object movement, camera views, UAV animation, David - Fog, generated ground with new textures
+Eric - Did day/night lighting cycle, texturing on plane, debugging, Alex - object movement, camera views, UAV animation, David - Fog, generated ground with new textures,

-This assignment took us about
+This assignment took us about about 30 hours between the 4 of us

+Labs: 3/10.
+Some helped but it's a final, open-ended project.

-This assignment was 7/10
+This assignment was 6/10